delomelas/py-ufh-therm/README.md

   * If so, remove this heating block

 ## Configuration
+Config and magic numbers currently spread around a few files:
 * nest.conf - the script expects to find this with details of the Nest API auth keys and bearer tokens
 * heating.py - the heating being on causes a curve in heat output for the following three or so hours, so this attempts to encode that curve
 * predictor.py - contains a heat-loss function, calibrated to my house